sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Time-frequency decomposition time range problem

-**Question:** I am afraid that the time scale is slightly off for the time-frequency plots.
+I am afraid that the time scale is slightly off for the time-frequency plots.
 E.g. a component time-frequency plot from a dataset where the epochs are from -2560 ms to +2046 ms and according to the plot's time scale it appears that the epoch is from slightly before